maialenz/WetPaws/README.md

 - To my mentor Rohit Sharma for all the time spent on giving me tips, advise, suggestions and sharing your great knowledge to create a better project than I would have expected.
 Thank you very much!

-- To Scott from Tutor support for trying to give me ideas on how to create a solution to send the user feedback once they sent the form.
+- To Scott and Tim from Tutor support for trying to give me ideas on how to create a solution to send the user feedback once they sent the form.

-- To Tim from Tutor support for helping me fixing my issues with the form submission and helping me get back on track when I was stuck on unachiavable goals.

-- To Gerard McBride for all the saturdays spent giving us extra lessons to help us understand and perfect our code and use of the technologies.
+- To Gerard McBride for all the saturdays spent giving us extra lessons to help us understand and perfect our code and use of the technologies to create this project.
 Thank you!

 - To Kev McKane for the time spend thorougly testing my application on his apple devices on my behalf and adding very good tips to improve user experience as a first time user.

-- To Pawshake.ie for giving me some real ideas at the begining of the planning, on how a pet sitting company should portray themselves and the type of services a dog sitting company offers in real life.

 - To my family for testing the deployed site on different phones to make sure it was responsive in different type of screens and operator systems.